shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 Now developers can configure the blockchains as per the app requirements and set one of them as the default chain using the {{config.extra.arcana.dashboard_name}}.
 Once a user authenticates, the wallet is displayed and it shows these app developer-configured chains in the drop-down list with one of them set as the default.

 Previously, the {{config.extra.arcana.sdk_name}} supported a hardcoded set of chains with one of them set as the default chain.
-The developer could only add and switch chains programmatically [[state-of-the-arcana-auth#supported-blockchains|as long as it was a supported chain]].
+The developer could only add and switch chains programmatically [[web3-stack-chains|as long as it was a supported chain]].
 The `wallet_addEthereumChain` and `wallet_switchEthereumChain` JSON-RPC calls could be used by devs to add and switch chains.
 They could change the default chain through the `chainConfig` option in the `AuthProvider`.
 In the latest release of the {{config.extra.arcana.sdk_name}}, app developers have more flexibility in specifying the list of chains that are supported for a Web3 app and also set one of them as the default.
 This can be achieved programmatically and also through the {{config.extra.arcana.dashboard_name}} settings.

-The wallet user can also add any new [[state-of-the-arcana-auth#supported-blockchains|supported chain]] through the {{config.extra.arcana.wallet_name}} UI.
+The wallet user can also add any new [[web3-stack-chains|supported chain]] through the {{config.extra.arcana.wallet_name}} UI.
 Only the chains configured by the app developer persist across the user login sessions.

 {% include "./text-snippets/specify_default_chain_example.md" %}